 When it comes to #Narcissism, most individuals who have any level of #NPD (or “Narcissistic Personality Disorder”) do not have an emotional IQ much older than the age of 6.
-If they are a malignant narcissist or a #narcopath, one can also expect a dangerous level of cleverness to their personality (but with the irrationality of a toddler) when having to deal with them intellectually speaking or emotionally.
+If they are a malignant narcissist or a #narcopath, one can also expect a dangerous level of cleverness to their personality (but with the irrationality of a toddler) when having to deal with them intellectually speaking or in any emotional sense.

 “Since then, scores of researchers have shown how being in touch with feelings—both your own and other people’s—gives you an edge: compared with people who have average EI, those with high EI do better at work , have fewer health problems , and report greater life satisfaction …” shared the source in a recent news post titled “When Emotional Intelligence Goes Wrong.”